 When you're looking for tax losses, focusing on short-term losses provides the greatest benefit because they are first used to offset short-term gains—and short-term gains are taxed at a higher marginal rate.

 According to the tax code, short- and long-term losses must be used first to offset gains of the same type.
 But if your losses of one type exceed your gains of the same type, then you can apply the excess to the other type.
 For example, if you were to sell a long-term investment at a $15,000 loss but had only $5,000 in long-term gains for the year, you could apply the remaining $10,000 excess to any short-term gains.

-The least effective tax-loss harvesting strategy, on the other hand, would be to apply short-term capital losses to long-term capital gains.
+If you have harvested short-term losses but have only unrealized long-term gains, you may want to consider realizing those gains in the future.
+The least effective use of harvested short-term losses would be to apply them to long-term capital gains.
 But, depending on the circumstances, that may still be preferable to paying the long-term capital gains tax.